luiscoco/Curso_Aprende_Blazor-MicrosoftSemanticKernel-Sample1/README.md

 ## 3. Create a Blazor Web Application

+We run Visual Studio 2022 Community Edition and create a new project

+We select the Blazor Web App

+We input the project name and location

+We select the .NET9 Framework and press the Create button

+We verify the project folder and files structure

+## 4. Load the Nuget packages

-## 4. Create a Component for invoking ChatGPT
+## 5. Create a Component for invoking ChatGPT

 ```razor
 ﻿@page "/AIChatGPT"